Cleaning Tips for Zero-Wasters

 A Non-Toxic Guide to Cleaning Your Resuable Lunch Boxes and Other Plastic-Free Kitchen Tools

 Living green takes commitment.
 Luckily, you are not alone.
 With so many new go green, plastic-free product companies springing up, it is easier than ever to celebrate zero-waste living with reusable products.

 We'd like to help you tuck a few more no-plastic tricks up your eco-sleeve to keep your new toolkit of reusables up and running without any muck or gunk!
-Here are a few eco kitchen tips for keeping your non-toxic ECOlunchbox steel containers, reusable water bottles, straws and other reusables 100% non-toxic and free of yuck!
+Here are a few eco tips for cleaning your kitchen and keeping your non-toxic ECOlunchbox steel containers, reusable water bottles, straws and other reusables 100% non-toxic and free of yuck!

 Reusable bottles correct a multitude of sins.
 They can also hide a lot of gunk.
 Take a peek inside your favorite stainless steel or glass bottle.
 Chances are there may be something other than water along the sides and at the bottom.
 An easy fix, simply buy a bottle brush.
 Measure the opening of your bottle before you click “buy.”
 Or pick a versatile brush like the one-size-fits-many Reach Bottle Brush by our friends at Full Circle Home.

 With proper care, our rugged stainless steel ECOlunchboxes are built to last for many, many years.
 Fortunately, caring for stainless steel lunch boxes is not difficult.
 They're even dishwasher safe!
 For hand washers, hot soapy water will do the job quite nicely.